Sanctions still biting but pressure waning ahead of Trump-Kim summit

 Despite the risks, some in Vietnam are eager to do business with North Korea if sanctions are lifted.

-Last month, the head of Vietnam’s largest telecommunication company Viettel told Reuters his company had been seeking to invest in North Korea. [nL3N1Z703O]
+Last month, the head of Vietnam’s largest telecommunication company Viettel told Reuters his company had been seeking to invest in North Korea.

 “We first sought permission from North Korea to build a mobile network there in 2010,” CEO Le Dang Dung said.
 “But we’re still waiting for sanctions to be lifted and for the country to open its market to foreign investors.”